 Step 2: Install MySQL

-Next, we are going to install MariaDB database engine to hold our WordPress files.
-MariaDB is an open source fork of MySQL and most of the hosting companies use it instead of MySQL.
+Next, we are going to install the MariaDB database engine to hold our WordPress files.
+MariaDB is an open-source fork of MySQL and most of the hosting companies use it instead of MySQL.

 apt install mariadb-server mariadb-client

 Let’s now secure our MariaDB database engine and disallow remote root login.

 The first step will prompt you to change the root password to login to the database.
 You can opt to change it or skip if you are convinced that you have a strong password.
 To skip changing type n.

 For safety’s sake, you will be prompted to remove anonymous users.
 Type Y.